 OSSDF annually organizes a 3-4 day event to provide a variety of opportunities for secondary dancers and their dance teachers/coaches to broaden their knowledge, creativity and experience through sharing, collaboration, performance, and educational development in a friendly forum.
 Students share and perform their OWN original choreography before a friendly audience and amazing adjudicators who support and empower their performance and compositional efforts.

-OSSDF celebrates the original dance choreography of youth using choices of 10 different dance styles and performing in competitive categories of Novice, Pre-Competitive I, Pre-Competitive II, Competitive I and Competitive II.
+OSSDF celebrates the original dance choreography of youth using choices of 10 different dance styles and performing in competitive categories of Novice, Intermediate I, Intermediate II, Advance I and Advance II.
 Although there is an assessment structure that defines the results of student work, all dancers commit to nurturing an environment that encourages positivity and friendly exchanges among all the students that attend from schools across Ontario.
 We all share the same passion – DANCE - and desire respect and appreciation for the compositions and choreography performed, knowing that the “next steps” from the Adjudicators are to support and encourage the dancers and their performance and compositional efforts.
 Emphasis is on the Elements of Dance and Choreographic Principles found in the Ontario Dance Curriculum.
 The Adjudicators are a mix of dance educators and working dance professionals and artists who are familiar with the Dance in Education curriculum and use the rubrics provided by the OSSDF Board of Directors.

 The performance and feedback from the Adjudicators is videotaped and audio recorded as the dances are performed.
 The teachers can access all performances and feedback from the Adjudicators following the event when the dance entries from each school are shared with their respective teacher and uploaded to the cloud by our OSSDF Technical Master, Jordan Hill.
 Teachers may share these with their students as well as the photos taken by our OSSDF Photographer, Emily Freiburger, so that they may observe, listen and apply their feedback to improve their dances.
 All videos and photographs taken by OSSDF staff are FREE to the students.